SyncfusionExamples/How-to-bring-the-item-into-view-when-adding-at-runtime-in-the-listview/README.md

 # How-to-bring-the-item-into-view-when-adding-at-runtime-in-the-listview
-This example demonstrates to bring the item into view when adding at runtime in the listview.
+This example demonstrates to bring the item into view when adding at runtime in the listview by using the ScrollToRowIndex method.

 See [How to bring the item into view when adding at runtime in the ListView]() for more details.
 ## <a name="requirements-to-run-the-demo"></a>Requirements to run the demo ##